Data Source in Blazor AutoComplete Component

 }

-A Web API Controller has to be created which allows AutoComplete directly to consume data from the Entity framework.
+Create a Web API Controller that allows the AutoComplete to consume data directly from Entity Framework.

 using EFDropDown.Shared.DataAccess;